killergerbah/asbplayer-docs/docs/reference/settings.md

 ### Remember subtitle offset

-Subtitle timing offset is "sticky."
-When subtitles are loaded, they are automatically loaded at the offset of the last track loaded.
+When enabled, timing offset is "sticky."
+Subtitles are loaded with the last-used offset.

 ### Auto-copy current subtitle to clipboard